teaconmc/Biluochun-2021/README.md

 Update current user's avatar (Aka profile picture).

-Payload may be `multipart/form-data` with the following REQUIRED field present:
+Payload MUST `multipart/form-data` with the following REQUIRED field present:

   - `avatar`: the avatar (aka profile picture) of the currently logged-in user, type `file`.

-Payload may also be the image binary.
-Please indicate the `content-type` in your request header fields.

 Upon a successful `POST` request, this endpoint will return `200 OK` with empty json object `{}`.
 Otherwise, it will return `400 Bad Request` with a JSON object that looks like